lewisbrown/node6presentation/node_and_js6.md

 ---------------

 -   concise lambda expressions with lexical "this"
+-   always anonymous
+-   have no arguments object
+-   cannot use yield
--   limited capabilites compared to regular functions
+-   limited capabilites compared to regular functions, but very concise

 <!-- end of list -->